tsackton/taelgar/Worldbuilding/Brainstorming/Human Cultures of Taelgar.md

 The people who are the descendants of Northerners who were either conquered by Drankor, or ended up strongly influenced by Drankor and intermixing.
 Generally speaking, this is the broad swath of people who were subjects of the Drankorian Empire and lived north of Chardon.
 These people were the backbone of the diverse set of small kingdoms and realms that existed in the north pre-Great-War.
 Their culture was largely Drankorian, with the opportunity for some quirks/oddities/etc as desired.
 Tend to think of these cultures as kind of broadly Germanic, but also probably a lot of diversity, with some groups tending more towards Mawaran and others more Drankorian, in a broadly north/south gradient.
 These people suffered greatly in the Great War, as pretty much all the densest population areas of this culture were either destroyed by dragons or conquered and ruled by hobgoblins.
 In the current day, the more "Drankorian" flavor of this population is the heartland of the Chardonian Empire living on the agricultural coast, and the more "Mawaran" tends to the interior around Lake Valandros and north.
 These people are generally Mos Numena worshippers.

+%% Is Mawar as a cultural trend outside the peninsula canonically established? %%

 #### Ilorian

 The islands of the Nevos Sea were conquered by Drankor and converted to Mos Numena, but never fully integrated into the empire.
 Illoria has always been a melting pot, and the people of the islands were historically a mix of Northerners and probably some later Hkaran migrants, so even before the downfall this was a blended place.
 In current day also includes people with Dunmari ancestry, some "northern realms culture" refugees, Drankorian refugees, some of everybody.
 Probably one of the most religiously diverse places on the mainland.

+%% Illoria seems like a place that could have a cultural descendancy from the "southern" exodus, although probably not a cultural connection.
+Perhaps Illorian is a unique language that is more related to Southern than anything else? %%

 #### Peninsula Culture (Not Canon Yet)